 Given that, it’s better to err on the side of caution when thinking about bringing alcohol into their home.
 Keep in mind, the Spanish Studies Abroad policy of no drinking in your homestay.

 Avoid generic items that you might find at the airport (key chains, mugs, magnets).
-Host families who have been receiving students for many years probably have quite the collection of these items.
+Host families who have been receiving students for many years likely have quite the collection of these items.

 Our favorite gifts for your host family

-To help you, the team has compiled a list of their favorite host family gift ideas.
-We drew from our experience studying abroad, helping prepare students to go abroad and speaking to them after they return.
-We definitely encourage you to get creative!
+To help you, the team has compiled a list of their preferred host family gift ideas.
+We drew from our experience studying abroad, helping prepare students to go overseas and speaking to them after they return.
+We encourage you to get creative!

 Snack or food item from your geographic region or heritage

-Bring something unique from your area that wouldn’t be typically found in the country where you’ll be studying (ex: maple syrup, salt water taffy, locally made chocolates or jams).
+Bring something unique from your area that you can’t typically find in the country where you’ll be studying (ex: maple syrup, saltwater taffy, locally made chocolates, or jams).

 Recipe card and ingredients

-Similar to above, you can take it a step further and make your favorite recipe with your family (brownies, pancakes or oatmeal cookies, anyone?).
+Similar to the above, you can take it a step further and make your favorite recipe with your family (brownies, pancakes, or oatmeal cookies, anyone?).

 Board or card game, puzzle specific to your home state or region

-This also lends itself to being a fun activity to bond with your host family.
+Board games and puzzles also lend themselves as fun activities to bond with your host family.

 T-shirt or baseball cap from your university or local sports team memorabilia

-Being a sports fan can also be a great cultural bridge (for example: baseball is really popular in Cuba and Puerto Rico, while in Spain futbol — soccer– is king!).
+Being a sports fan can also help to bridge the cultural gap (for example, baseball is popular in Cuba and Puerto Rico, while in Spain fútbol – soccer – is king!).

 Bringing a small print or painting of your city or region is always welcome.

 If you’re particularly creative, this is the moment to showcase that.
-Whether you’re into photography, pottery or painting – a handmade item is a thoughtful and unique gift.
+Whether you’re into photography, pottery, or painting – a handmade piece is a thoughtful and unique gift.

-Gift a coffee table book with images of your home state or region or a photo album that you can add to over the course of your stay.
+Gift a coffee table book with images of your home state or region or a photo album that you can add to throughout your stay.

 Blanket, Scarf or Tapestry

-Overall, a thoughtful homestay family gift should be personal to where you are from.
-It should help spark conversation with your host about your culture, heritage or geographic home.
+Overall, a thoughtful homestay family gift should be personal and relate your personality and background.
+It should help spark conversation with your host about your culture, heritage, or geographic home.

-Remember that it’s likely your host family will be accepting international students into their home because they want to learn about your culture as much as they want to share theirs with you.
+Remember that your host family may have accepted international students into their home because they want to learn about your culture as much as they want to share theirs with you.

-Taking the opportunity abroad to interact with your host on a daily basis, learn about them and their background and practice the language will make your study abroad experience as rewarding as possible!
+Taking the opportunity abroad to interact with your host daily, learn about them and their background and practice the language will make your study abroad experience as rewarding as possible!